alimert-demirel/Data_Science_Project_2026/README.md

 #7 | 2024-07-31 | Spike: +1.58%
     Event: Assassination of Ismail Haniyeh

+#8 | 2025-10-12 | Spike: +1.56%
+    Event: Massive Russian drone swarm targets Kyiv energy grid

-#8 | 2022-02-24 | Spike: +1.50%
+#9 | 2022-02-24 | Spike: +1.50%
     Event: Russia invades Ukraine

-#9 | 2018-02-10 | Spike: +1.39%
+#10 | 2018-02-10 | Spike: +1.39%
     Event: Israel-Syria incident

-#10 | 2020-11-13 | Spike: +1.36%
-    Event: India-Pakistan Line of Control artillery duels

 **Interpretation:**
-Based on the p-value of 0.0103, we DO reject the null hypothesis, and observe that there is a statistically significant difference in returns.
+Based on the p-value of 0.0095, we DO reject the null hypothesis, and observe that there is a statistically significant difference in returns.
 This indicates that there IS a statistically significant difference in S&P 500 returns on days with major geopolitical conflicts compared to normal trading days.
-(With the sample size of 66 event-days.)
+(With the sample size of 70 event-days.)

-Dividing the signal by the noise, our output for the T-Statistic is 2.6428.
-This means the massive spikes in the market on conflict days are 2.6428 times louder than the normal, random noise of the stock market.
+Dividing the signal by the noise, our output for the T-Statistic is 2.6683.
+This means the massive spikes in the market on conflict days are 2.6683 times louder than the normal, random noise of the stock market.
-Additionally, the T-Statistic result of 2.6428 pushes past the +2.0 threshold, proving what is observed in the means: major geopolitical conflicts are causing the S&P 500 to significantly spike on the days they occur.
+Additionally, the T-Statistic result of 2.6683 pushes past the +2.0 threshold, proving what is observed in the means: major geopolitical conflicts are causing the S&P 500 to significantly spike on the days they occur.

 **Limitations & Confounding Variables:**
 Dates such as March 2020 or November 2020 closely align with COVID-19 market panic, vaccination research efforts, and USA presidential election (3 Nov 2020).
 Being another driving factor for price spikes, besides conflict events.